kohei-us/ixion/doc/cpp/quickstart/using_document.rst

 So far we don't see much of a difference from model_context.
 Let's now insert string values into cells B2 and B3::

+    // Insert string values.
     std::string s = "This cell contains a string value.";
-    doc.set_string_cell("B2", s.data(), s.size());
+    doc.set_string_cell("B2", s);
-    doc.set_string_cell("B3", IXION_ASCII("This too contains a string value."));
+    doc.set_string_cell("B3", "This too contains a string value.");

 Here we see the first difference.
 When using :cpp:class:`~ixion::document`, You can specify the cell position either by :cpp:struct:`~ixion::abs_address_t` as with :cpp:class:`~ixion::model_context`, or by a string whose value is the name of the cell address.
 The default address syntax for the string cell address is "Excel A1" syntax.
-You can pick a different syntax by passing an value of type :cpp:enum:`~ixion::formula_name_resolver_t` to the constructor.
+You can pick a different syntax by passing a value of type :cpp:enum:`~ixion::formula_name_resolver_t` to the constructor.

-It's worth noting that, when specifying the cell position in a string value and the sheet name is omitted, the first sheet is implied.
+It's worth noting that, when specifying the cell position as a string value and the sheet name is omitted, the first sheet is implied.
 You can also specify the sheet name explicitly as in the following::